nixworks/public/news/2011/03/28/README.md

 ##### Barry O'Farrell
 ### [Barry O'Farrell is sworn as the Premier of the Australian state of New South Wales following Saturday's state election. ](/news/2011/03/28/barry-o-farrell-is-sworn-as-the-premier-of-the-australian-state-of-new-south-wales-following-saturday-s-state-election.md)
-_Context: state election, Barry O'Farrell, Australia, Premier, NSW_
+_Context: Australia, Premier, NSW, state election, Barry O'Farrell_

 ##### Governor
 ### [The Governor of the US state of Michigan Rick Snyder signs legislation lowering the period that jobless workers can claim state unemployment benefits from 26 weeks to 20 weeks. ](/news/2011/03/28/the-governor-of-the-us-state-of-michigan-rick-snyder-signs-legislation-lowering-the-period-that-jobless-workers-can-claim-state-unemployment.md)
-_Context: Mich., Governor, Rick Snyder, unemployment benefits_
+_Context: unemployment benefits, Governor, Rick Snyder, Mich._

 ## [Previous Day...](/news/2011/03/27/index.md)